No description

 Supported Distros

-Current base package installation support in zsh.sh:
+Current base package installation support in downloads/zsh.sh:

 • Debian